ALEX SCRIMGEOUR

 - Understudied with renowned Dien Chan (Facial Reflexology) expert Tran Dung Thang in Ho Chi Minh City.

-- Works in private practices in West and East London, and is a visiting practitioner for many of the world's leading Spa's and Wellness Centres, including the Mandarin Oriental Spa in Hong Kong and Marrakech, Kamalaya Wellness Resort, and Ananda in the Himalayas.
+- Offers treatments from the KX Spa in Chelsea and from a private studio in Notting Hill, and is a Visiting Practitioner for many of the world's leading Spa's and Wellness Centres, including the Mandarin Oriental in Hong Kong, Kamalaya in Koh Samui, Soneva Fushi in the Maldives and Nihi Sumba in Indonesia.

 MY STORY